 Using a Separate Flash Unit – On camera

 If you have used your built in flash, you can easily use an ‘accessory flash unit’ (AKA: flash, strobe, speedlight).
 Each camera maker will have a range of flash units to choose from, plus there are some 3rd party manufacturers who are making good units as well.
 As there are so many options out there, I won’t be able to specifically explain how to set your camera and flash.
 Check with your manual if you’re not sure and look at the TTL settings.

 Flash photography does not have to be difficult, but there are some basic rules you want to work with.

 - Flash Power is important, you don’t want to over or under expose your subject

-- Shadows can be dark and harsh from a flash, review your images to check for unflattering shadows.
+- Shadows can be dark and harsh from a flash, review your images to check for unflattering or unwanted shadows.

 - Red eye is always a possibility, so again, review your images.

 - If you use bounce flash make sure you bounce off a white ceiling, wall or card.